We think this TV show stands out for:

 From the team behind the documentary Life comes AFRICA, a nature series that crisscrosses the continent studying animal behavior, climate, and geology throughout the vast land.
 Using cutting-edge film technology, the series captures close-up images of never-before-seen places and previously undocumented practices among species ranging from tiny insects to towering giraffes.

 Is it any good?

-A seven-part series that took four years to make, Africa is a fascinating visual tour of a continent with secrets around each corner.
+A seven-part series that took four years to make, this documentary series is a fascinating visual tour of a continent with secrets around each corner.
 Every animal species, every cavern, every watering hole has a story to tell about how the land evolved and its inhabitants adapted, often in environments so harsh that each day poses a new test to their survival.
 As in Life, there are many firsts documented here, which is testimony to the cutting-edge technology that allows the crew to observe the subjects' behavior without disruption but also inspires new questions about the many mysteries of the wild that still exist.